hdoublevassar/F1-Data-Project-HD-27/README.md

 ## Pitstop Data Cleaning and Visualization

 ### Data Cleaning
-1. Using OpenF1 API, multiple dataframes are loaded, including session_data, pitstop_data, driver names, and meeting_data are added to the workspace.
+1. Using the OpenF1 API, multiple dataframes are loaded, including session_data, pitstop_data, driver_names, and meeting_data, which are added to the workspace.
-2. Upon importing data, the dataframe, session_data is filtered down to just Race Sessions in order to asses operational efficiency of each team.
-Furthermore, the !duplicated function is run to remove duplicates, though it has no impact currently.
+2. Upon importing data, the session_data dataframe is filtered down to just Race Sessions in order to assess operational efficiency of each team.
+Furthermore, the !duplicated() function is run to remove duplicates, though it has no impact currently.
-3. Two of the teams, RB and Racing Bulls are merged, since they're used interchangably in the data and they're the exact same team.
+3. Two of the teams, RB and Racing Bulls, are merged since they're used interchangeably in the data and they're the exact same team.
-4. The driver_names df has a "#" pasted in front of every value in the team_colour column to make the color codes usable.
+4. The driver_names dataframe has a "#" pasted in front of every value in the team_colour column to make the color codes usable.
-    - Next, team color codes are standardized to the first code provided in the dataset, since each team chnaged colors more than once.
+    - Next, team color codes are standardized to the first code provided in the dataset, since each team changed colors more than once.
-5. Next the df, race_drivers_all, is created and filters down to only the drivers who have been in race sessions since 2023 when data tracking began.
+5. Next, the dataframe race_drivers_all is created and filters down to only the drivers who have been in race sessions since 2023 when data tracking began.
-    - From race_drivers_all, limited_drivers is created which reduces the dimensions of the dataset by removing meeting_key, brodcast_name, first_name, and last_name to reduce complexity.
+    - From race_drivers_all, limited_drivers is created, which reduces the dimensions of the dataset by removing meeting_key, broadcast_name, first_name, and last_name to reduce complexity.
-6. Pitstop_data is filtered down to race sessions using the race_sessions data, and NA values are removed, thus the pitstop dataframe only tracks race data.
+6. Pitstop_data is filtered down to race sessions using the race_sessions data, and NA values are removed; thus, the pitstop dataframe only tracks race data.
-7. Then, the data from limeted_drivers is joined by the columns session_key and driver_number, so that corresponding data will match the information of the driver from the specific session.
+7. Then, the data from limited_drivers is joined by the columns session_key and driver_number so that corresponding data will match the information of the driver from the specific session.
     - Country code is removed from the driver information to make way for the country codes of the circuit.
-    - Then the year, circuit_short_name, and country_code are merged by session_key
+    - Then the year, circuit_short_name, and country_code are merged by session_key.
-8. Outlier determinations and removal posed one of the largest issues for me, because data tracking methods are somewhat opaque.
-Pit duration is tracked from the start of the pitlane to the end, so this mean pitstop times vary by track.
+8. Outlier determination and removal posed one of the largest challenges due to opaque data tracking methods.
+Pit duration is measured from pitlane entry to exit, meaning pitstop times vary by track layout.
-    - Seeing as I was aiming to track opperational effieciency, I filtered out stops which lasted longer than 150 seconds, preventing DNFs, penalties, and red-flag stopage time from skewing the data away from normal race conditions.
+    - Initially, the $1.5 \times IQR$ method was used to identify outliers, but this approach failed to exclude non-pitstop events such as DNFs, red-flag stoppages, and pre-race stops, which skewed the distribution toward extremely long durations.
-    - Previously there had been notable examples of pitstop_durations exceeding 1000 seconds or more, which does not happen under normal racing conditions.
+    - A manual threshold of 150 seconds was implemented instead, providing more accurate analysis of in-race pitstop performance while filtering out problematic data points.
-9. pitstop_averages is created from pitstop_data and it takes the mean of every single drivers pitstop performance, which was later used for a visualization comparing drivers over the past few years.
+    - As a result, there are no longer examples of pitstops eclipsing 1000 seconds or more, which heavily distorted the data prior to their removal.
-10.
+9. pitstop_averages is created from pitstop_data and it takes the mean of every single driver's pitstop performance, which was later used for a visualization comparing drivers over the past few years.

-**Work in Progress**
+10. Later on, mean deviation of the sample was calculated and merged to pitstop_data by taking the mean of all pitstop for a session before subtracting the mean from each pitstop_duration.

 ### Main Visualization